 People & Contact

-For general questions, please contact us at alot-contact at sfu.ca.
-Elise Chenier is the Director of the Archives.
-She is an Associate Professor in the Department of History at Simon Fraser University.
+ALOT was founded and created by El Chenier, Project Director and Associate Professor, Department of History, Simon Fraser University.
+El is an Associate Professor in the Department of History at Simon Fraser University.
 Elise has been researching and writing about lesbian history for over a decade and has conducted a number of oral history interviews, all of which have been donated to ALOT.
 She is becoming increasingly interested in digital humanities and in making use of the web to democratize research.